What is lifting equipment? An A-Z overview for warehouses and factories.

 According to current regulations in Vietnam, most lifting equipment, such as:

-All fall under the list of machinery and equipment with strict occupational safety requirements.
-This means the equipment must undergo technical safety inspections before being put into use and throughout its operation.
+...fall under the category of machinery and equipment with strict occupational safety requirements.
+This means the equipment must undergo safety technical inspections before being put into use and throughout its operational life.

-In the field of lifting equipment, the two most important document systems that businesses must comply with include:
+In the lifting equipment sector, the two most important regulatory documents businesses must comply with are:

-• National Technical Standards (TCVN) 4244:2005: Regulations on the design, manufacturing, testing, and technical inspection of lifting equipment.
-This serves as the technical basis for evaluating structural durability, safety factors, and the load-bearing capacity of the equipment.
+- National Technical Standards (TCVN) 4244:2005: Regulations on the design, manufacturing, testing, and technical inspection of lifting equipment.
+This is the technical basis for evaluating structural strength, safety factors, and load capacity.

-• National Technical Regulations (QCVN) 07:2012/BLDTBXH: Mandatory occupational safety regulations for lifting equipment during installation, operation, and use.
-This regulation is legally binding and serves as the basis for authorities to inspect and handle violations.
+- National Technical Regulations (QCVN) 07:2012/BLDTBXH: Mandatory occupational safety regulations for lifting equipment during installation, operation, and use.
+This regulation is legally binding and serves as the basis for authorities to inspect and penalise violations.

 => Read more: